ARM-software/acle/CONTRIBUTING.md

-# Thank you for considering to contribute!
+# Thank you for considering contributing!

 Contributions are always welcome.
 We accept [bug fixes](#bugs), [proposals and new ideas](#proposals-for-new-content), or simply [editorial